STOP. THINK. CONNECT.™ Simple Steps to Online Safety

 Cybersecurity in the Workplace Is Everyone’s Business

-Whatever your place of business ‒ whether it’s a large or small organization, healthcare provider, academic institution or government agency – creating a culture of cybersecurity from the breakroom to the board room is essential and a shared responsibility among all employees.
+Whatever your place of business ‒ whether it’s a large or small organization, healthcare provider, academic institution or government agency – creating a culture of cybersecurity from the breakroom to the board room is essential and a shared responsibility among all employees, also when having a health related business is extremely important to stay away from clinical negligence, it can cause you lots of problems.

 Every organization needs a plan for employee education, training and awareness that emphasizes risk management, resistance and resilience.
 Learn more